macbuse/macbuse.github.io/PROG/index.md

 # Introduction

-I suppose you know how to ask Google to translate this page in French - I have an qwerty keyboard and accents are impossible.

-The first class will be just preparation for what we will do in the rest of the semester.
+The first class was just preparation for what we will do in the rest of the semester.
 I won't be using the Moodle page so much as it is not easy to update unlike GitHub.
 You will be learning how to use GitHub later - it's quite easy.